Phase diagram of two-component mean-field Bose mixtures: Attractive interspecies interactions

 \section{Attractive interspecies interactions}

 We first observe that the one-component counterpart of the system given by Eq.~(\ref{imp_B_mix}) is well-defined only for non-negative values of the interaction coupling.
 In regard to the presently studied two-component mixture, we note that the structure of the saddle-point equations [Eq.~(\ref{n1eq},\ref{n2eq})] does not impose immediately obvious constraints on the values of the interaction couplings $\{a_1,a_2,a_{12}\}$.
+In fact, as we will demonstrate below, while \(a_1\) and \(a_2\) must remain positive to prevent collapse, the system can still be stable for sufficiently small negative values of \(a_{12}\), as the repulsive intraspecies interactions can overcome the impact of the attractive interspecies coupling.
 To identify restrictions on the values of these parameters stemming from the system stability, we reexamine the structure of the integrals of Eq.~(\ref{Xi1},\ref{Xi2}).
 We first point out \cite{Napiorkowski_2011, Napiorkowski_2013, Jakubczyk_2024} that the result is independent of the arbitrary parameters $\alpha_1$ and $\alpha_2$ occurring in the integration limits.
 These parameters are taken to be negative to guarantee that the function $\Phi (t_1,t_2)$ can (at least for repulsive interactions) be analytically continued into the region of the complex plane encompassing the integration contour.
 To ensure that the Bose function $g_{5/2}(x)$ and the logarithmic function $\ln(x)$ are well-defined, both $|e^{\beta t_{1}}|$ and $|e^{\beta (\frac{a_{12}}{a_{1}}t_{1} + t_{2})}|$ must be less than one.
 This condition is satisfied provided that the real parts of $t_{1}$ and $(\frac{a_{12}}{a_{1}}t_{1} + t_{2})$ are negative.
 When $D >0$, it is straightforward to see that this can be guaranteed by appropriate choice of $\alpha_{1}$ and $\alpha_{2}$ (irrespective of the sign of $a_{12}$).
 On the other hand, when $D < 0$ and $a_{12}<0$, it is impossible to fulfil the above conditions.
 To see this, we express $t_{1}$ as the sum of its real and imaginary parts, $t_{1} = a + ib$.
 Fulfillment of the inequality $|e^{\beta t_{1}}|< 1$ requires that $a<0$.
 However, the condition $|e^{\beta (\frac{a_{12}}{a_{1}}t_{1} + t_{2})}|< 1$ requires $a$ to be positive, as $a_{12}<0$ and $t_{2}$ is integrated over the entire real axis.
 This leads to a contradiction, rendering it impossible to satisfy both conditions simultaneously when $D<0$.
 In consequence, the integrals in Eq.~(\ref{Xi1}, \ref{Xi2}, \ref{Phi_fun}) remain well defined also for attractive interspecies interactions but only as long as $D>0$.
 We also note that the intraspecies couplings $a_1$, $a_2$ must necessarily be positive.

 It is now interesting to examine the structure of the phase diagram, as the interspecies coupling $a_{12}$ is decreased starting from a small positive value, crosses zero, and approaches the instability limit, where $D\to 0^+$.
 This is illustrated in Fig.~\ref{fig:attractive}, where we plot a projection of the phase diagram on the $(\mu_1,\mu_2)$ plane for a sequence of values of $a_{12}$ (with $a_1=a_2$ and temperature $T$ fixed).
 For the present case (where $D>0$), there exists only one solution of the saddle-point equations and the normal-BEC$_2$ phase boundary may be extracted using Eq.~(\ref{eq:BEC2boundary}) [and the normal-BEC$_1$ phase boundary analogously].
 This fact is not obvious at all and stands in contrast to the case $D<0$.
 We will discuss and demonstrate this in detail in Sec.~IV.